Geborgen/nordic-souls/README.md

 | SATA SSD | NVMe SSD |

 Many users report high FPS in most areas.
 This list is performance-friendly on almost any machine.
 The specs listed above are for 60 FPS, you can go lower if you don't mind losing some frames.
 Refer to the [performance section](#performance-tweaks) for more information.

+The Nordic Souls installation requires ~172 GB of free space, not including the total download size, which is ~129 GB.
+Overall, you'll need ~301 GB of free space, including downloads.
+Keep in mind that Wabbajack requires around 30 GB of extra space on your main drive for temporary and working files during installation.

 ## Installation